 Professor of Astrophysics

-I am an observational astrophysicist who works on galaxies near and far.
+I am an observational astrophysicist studying galaxies near and far.

 clouds.
 For my work I rely on measurements taken with some of the worlds most powerful telescopes and satellites.